vglazer/USRA/interpolation/hermite/README.md

 # Code Organization

-The code is organized into the three top-level directories below
+The code is organized into the top-level directories below

 ## `Lib` (Library subroutines)
 Function       | Description